jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 Behind me is a wide view of my own movement patterns over a two-month period when we were first developing this personal sensing method.
 You can see the paths that I traveled, colored by how I was traveling, with travel by car in yellow and running in blue.
 The points in red indicate places that I stopped to visit for at least a few minutes.
 And although not displayed in this map, all of these points are time-stamped so that we know the day and exact time that I was at each location.

-You can immediately see that I am runner, with long runs leaving from downtown Madison and frequent trail runs in the county and state parts to west and northwest.
+You can immediately see that I am runner, with long runs leaving from downtown Madison and frequent trail runs in the county and state parts to the west and northwest.
 You could learn these patterns and also detect if events in my life disrupted these these patterns.

 ---